Pakupodisathish/personal-habit-tracker-app/README.md

 2. Set Up the Python Environment
 It is recommended to use a virtual environment.

-# Create and activate a virtual environment (optional but recommended)
+# Create and activate a virtual environment (optional)
 python -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`